-Here is a version of these objects in Hydrogen Alpha 3nm only.
+This post discusses a version of these objects in the light of Hydrogen Alpha 3nm only.
 You can see the vast amount of detail that is emitted at this wavelength by the clouds of hydrogen that the nebulae are composed from.

 This picture is composed of 48 x 600s exposures with a Takahashi FSQ85 refractor and Moravian G2-8300 CCD camera with an Astrodon 31mm 3nm Ha filter and the Takahashi 0.73 reducer.
-It is in monochrome at the moment but I plan on using this with RGB colour data that I hope to collect.
+The image discussed here is a pure Ha monochrome image but I also combined this data set with RGB colour data as well that you can see here.